 DLC: REP sends email one day prior if high prices are forecasted, and sends a reminder text/tweet the morning of the following day.
 When high prices materialize, the REP sends a signal to the Customer’s web-enabled thermostat to increase its set point by 3 degrees.
 The REP establishes a baseline for the Customer to estimate what the Customer’s Load would have been.
 If the Customer’s actual Load during the predicted intervals was lower than the baseline, the REP agrees to pay the Customer $X / kWh of reduction.

 Time of Use (TOU) — Prices that vary across defined blocks of hours, with predefined prices and schedules.
 (As used here, does not apply to seasonal adjustments.)

-APPENDIX B

-NOIE Submission File Template

-Excel file attached.

-APPENDIX C

-REP Event File Template

-Excel file attached.